Drill and Blast Guideline

 Optimising Drill and Blast Practices for Improved Safety and Productivity in South African Mining

-The quality of drilling and blasting has a direct impact not only on production performance, but also on the geotechnical stability of underground working areas.
+In recent years, however, the effectiveness and efficiency of the drill and blast cycle have come under increased scrutiny.
+It is now widely recognised that the quality of drilling and blasting has a direct impact not only on production performance, but also on the geotechnical stability of underground working areas.
 Poor execution can result in unsafe ground conditions, increased operational delays and elevated safety risks.

-By addressing critical elements in the drill and blast process, the initiative seeks to reduce FoG-related risks, optimise ore recovery and contribute to the broader mining industry’s journey toward Zero Harm.
+This guide aims to support the industry by identifying, documenting and promoting leading practices that enhance both the safety and productivity of drill and blast operations.
+By addressing critical elements in the drill and blast process, the initiative seeks to reduce FoG-related risks, optimise ore recovery and contribute to the broader mining industry's journey toward Zero Harm.